-The Region 8 Brownfields Program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, as highlighted below (results as of September 2013).
-For additional details, view the summary of EPA Brownfields Program Benefits (PDF, 1 pg, 137K).
+The Region 8 Brownfields program has created many benefits for local communities across Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming, as highlighted below (results as of September 2013).
+For additional details, view the summary of EPA Brownfields Program Benefits (PDF)(1 pg, 269 K, About PDF).

 News and Highlights

 Upcoming Brownfields workshops:

 April 24, 2014, Gypsum, Colorado

 The Northwest Colorado Council of Governments (NWCCOG) and the Technical Assistance to Brownfields (TAB) Program at Kansas State University invite you to attend an upcoming workshop about brownfields redevelopment and resources.
 Registration is free and lunch will be provided, so mark your calendars and plan to attend!
 Working agenda and registration information are found on the conference Web page.

 Economic Development and Revitalization through Brownfields